chadwhitacre/openpath/2026/fueling-open-source-with-vibes-and-money/index.md

 ---
-title: Vibe Coding Fuels Open Source
+title: Fueling Open Source with Vibes & Money
 excerpt: Economists think Open Source is a business model.
-Developers know better.
+Devs know better, and fund it accordingly.
 noindex: true
 ---